graceli/thesis/thesis_notes.md

 Tetramer is presumably a nontoxic species
 Protofibril 12-mer - toxic species

+So at this point - all observations for both chiro- and scyllo- are the same with the exception of the one difference

 # Lab meeting - My practice seminar talk - Feedback:
 - Pointer usage: point longer to the spot on the slide.
 Point to structures which illustrates what you are saying.
 - Point *don't* circle ... very distracting